 When the end was eminent, I remember sitting with Nana.
 Tears in my eyes, she told me that crying was okay, that she was going to be fine, that this was God’s plan.
 I told her, “I know it is….I just don’t know what I’m supposed to tell Cole and Evie.”
 My pain was so profoundly compacted by the idea that I would also have to manage their loss, that at times it felt suffocating.

-When I first sent my son to preschool, he went to a traditional preschool – the kind I remember.
+When I first sent my son to preschool, he went to a traditional preschool – the kind I remember, and you probably do too!
 A carpet with letters and spots for each kid to sit.
 Charts on the wall showing the alphabet, calendar, weather.
 Super cute crafts for every holiday, with a Pinterest perfect sample of what they would be making that day.
 But he wasn’t learning his letters.
 He wasn’t great at sitting.
 He wasn’t participating in the crafts.
 So we moved him over to a play-based preschool.
 And he LOVED it.
 But everyone else?
 Well, they thought we were crazy.
 And I learned there are a LOT of myths about play based education.

 This post contains affiliate links.
 In addition, a giveaway copy of The Hug Machine has been provided by Simon & Schuster.
 As always, the thoughts and opinions expressed here are our own.
 You can read more on our Legal & Disclosures page.
 Thank you!